 I’d give it a 4 or even 5 star if it wasn’t for the extreme « vocal fry » one of the guys talks with!!
 It is actually a pretty good podcast and very informative.
 Once that guy starts talking, he renders it unlistenable!
 He should stick with just writing... too bad!

-Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
-See how many people listen to 2038 and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of podcast stats for 2038.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
+See how many people listen to 2038 and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

-Rephonic pulls reviews for 2038 from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.
+Rephonic pulls ratings and reviews for 2038 from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.